AlessandroLongo23/TilingLife/static/theory/tilings-and-automata.md

 The strategy that we employed to run the simulation is to parallelize it as much as possible.
-In order to do this, we used the Taichi framework running on a machine using a GPU card.
+In order to do this, we used the Taichi framework running on a machine with a GPU.

-The cellular state array is stored as a field on the GPU, and all the update rules and metric computations as expressed as Taichi kernels, that are then ran in parallel.
+The cellular state array is stored as a field on the GPU, and all the update rules and metric computations are expressed as Taichi kernels, that are then ran in parallel.

 More practically, what happens is this: